EirikHaughom/ADME/Guides/Synapse/DataLakeIngestion/deploy-mi.md

 Now we will deploy the actual pipeline which will migrate the files from the source container into the Microsoft Energy Data Services staging area.

 1. Download the [pipeline-mi.json](src/pipeline-mi.json) to your local machine.
-2. Replace all of the values <> in the pipeline-mi.json file.
-3. Run the following command to create the pipeline.
+2. Run the following command to create the pipeline.
     ```Powershell
     az synapse pipeline create `
         --name <pipeline-name> `